cgq-qgc/pyhelp/README.md

 Please consult the [documentation](http://pyhelp.readthedocs.io) for more details or contact us at [jean-sebastien.gosselin@ete.inrs.ca](mailto:jean-sebastien.gosselin@ete.inrs.ca).

-## Install from built distributions
+## Install

 Pip wheels and conda packages are both available for Python 3.6 on the Windows 64bits plateform.
 If you need to use PyHELP with Python 3.7 or are working on Linux or MacOS, you will have to build and install PyHELP from source.
+Please contact us if you need help with that.

 [![Anaconda-Server Badge](https://anaconda.org/cgq-qgc/pyhelp/badges/installer/conda.svg)](https://anaconda.org/cgq-qgc/pyhelp)